 MiiR Pourigami

 If there’s a prize for the most cleverly designed coffee pour over that definitely involved a team of engineers, the MiiR Pourigami would win it.
 It’s not the lightest of the bunch at 4 ounces, but it is the smallest, and dang, it looks good.
-Three stainless steel panels interlock to take it from flat to 3-D, it has machined grooves to ensure it stays on top of your mug during prep, and the included case means you can easily stash it with some filters for the road (or the trail).
+Three stainless steel panels interlock to take it from flat to 3-D, it has machined grooves to ensure it stays on top of your mug during prep, and the included case means you can easily stash it with some filters for the road, camping, or backpacking.
 Find it here.

-• Cons: The heaviest on this list, has to be assembled/disassembled for use
+- Cons: The heaviest on this list, so not great for ultralight backpackers, has to be assembled/disassembled for use.

-The lightest of the three at 2.9 ounces, the Sea To Summit X-Brew Coffee Dripper is made of silicone and a metal mesh filter.
+The lightest of the three at 2 ounces, the Sea To Summit Frontier Ultralight Collapsible Pour Over is made of silicone and a metal mesh filter.
 And yes, it’s collapsible.
-The brand says you don’t have to use a paper filter with the metal mesh filter, but unless you like your coffee weak, I would still recommend you use one.
-If you do, you can remove the mesh filter to save weight if you like.
-And if you happen to have Sea To Summit’s X-Pot or X-Kettle, it nestles nicely inside.
+The brand says you don’t have to use a paper filter with the metal mesh filter, but using a paper filter with get you a stronger brew (and easier cleanup).
+The best option for for ultralight backpackers who won’t want to compromise on taste (and stick with instant coffee).
 Order one here.

 A Note Regarding Filters